luchic/inseption/USER_DOC.md

 This runs `scripts/setup-env.sh`.

-The script also asks your login, creates `/home/<login>/data/`, and updates `srcs/docker-compose.yml` for `volumes -> web-data -> device`.
+The script:

+- asks for your login and updates the `web-data` bind mount path
+- creates `/home/<login>/data/`
+- creates missing files in `srcs/env/` and `srcs/secrets/`
+- generates passwords only when the secret files do not already exist
+- generates TLS files only when they do not already exist

-If you do not use the script, you must set this path manually in `srcs/docker-compose.yml` to match your host.
+If you do not use the script, you must set the `web-data` bind-mount path manually in `srcs/docker-compose.yml`.

-### Start (build & run)
+### Start

 ```bash
 make up
 ```

-This builds every Docker image (if needed) and starts all containers in the foreground.
-Add `-d` manually if you want to run in detached mode:
+This runs `docker compose -f srcs/docker-compose.yml up`, which builds images if needed and starts the stack in the foreground.

 ### Stop